What is the Difference Between "Uses" of PHI and "Disclosures" of PHI?

 DISCLAIMER: The information provided in this article, other knowledge base articles, and the Compliancy Group website do not, and are not intended to, constitute legal advice.
 All information, content, and materials in the Knowledge Base and on the Compliancy Group website are for general informational purposes only.

-The HIPAA Privacy Rule and Security permits the use or disclosure of certain PHI, while preventing the use or disclosure of other PHI.
+The HIPAA Rules permit the use or disclosure of certain PHI, while preventing the use or disclosure of other PHI.
+This article discusses the difference between "uses of PHI" and "disclosures of PHI."

 Protected health information (PHI) is a subset of individually identifiable health information (IIHI) that is: